BuzzFeed News

 BuzzFeed News was an American news website published by BuzzFeed beginning in 2011.
 It ceased posting new hard news content in May 2023.
 It published a number of high-profile scoops, including the Steele dossier, for which it was strongly criticized, and the FinCEN Files.
 It won the George Polk Award, The Sidney Award, the National Magazine Award, the National Press Foundation award, and the Pulitzer Prize for International Reporting.

 On April 20, 2023, BuzzFeed CEO Jonah Peretti announced that BuzzFeed News would be gradually shut down as part of company-wide layoffs.
 BuzzFeed, Inc. refocused its news efforts on HuffPost, which the company had acquired in 2020.
 BuzzFeed News discontinued adding new content on May 5, 2023.
-There continue to be new celebrity gossip articles being posted to the "buzzfeednews.com" domain.